 There are dozens of different options for certifications that pay well, depending on your particular focus.
-Here are the top-paying certifications as noted in a 2017 survey by IT training company Global Knowledge, sorted by interest area.
-(The dollar figures represent the average salaries of the survey respondents who achieved that particular certification; figures are rounded to the nearest thousand.)1
+Here are the top-paying certifications in the U.S. as noted in a 2019 survey by IT training company Global Knowledge, sorted by interest area.
+(The dollar figures represent the average salaries of the survey respondents who achieved that particular certification; figures are rounded to the nearest thousand.)4

-- Certified in Risk and Information System Control (CRISC)—$111K
+- Certified in Risk and Information System Control (CRISC)—$117K

 Cloud Computing and Virtualization

-- Amazon Web Services Certified Solutions Architect, Associate—$121K
+- Amazon Web Services Certified Solutions Architect, Associate—$133K

-- Cisco Certified Networking Professional (CCNP) Routing and Switching—$99K
+- Cisco Certified Networking Professional (CCNP) Routing and Switching—$107K